 - Power consumption around 65mA each rail

 J. Donald Tillman did an excellent job describing the core of his Trapezoid VCO.
 Please refer to the original article as linked above.
+Don Tillman gave me the advice to use only two capacitors in the core.
 The exponentiator I use is a well known and classical design.
 You can find many description of it out there.
 The rest is straight forward.
 The LFO option is implemented with the DG202.
-Here are just four capacitors added switchable in parallel to the audio frequency capacitors.
+Here are just two capacitors added switchable in parallel to the audio frequency capacitors.
 The connectors shown are for adding the waveform module to generate triangle, sine, ramp up, ramp down and pulse.

 - V/Oct adjust

 - Low frequency: Set the frequency to about 100Hz